 Ministry families give everything.
 They uproot their lives, pour into their congregations, and trust the church to be their community.
 When that trust is broken — when the very people they served wound them — there is often nowhere to turn.

-Military families make tremendous sacrifices in service to the nation.
-Long separations, regular moves, and more.
+Military families also make tremendous sacrifices in service to the nation.
+The effects of long separations, regular moves, and isolation from consistent community can create instability in family dynamics..

-We walk alongside ministry and military families who have been hurt in their service, offering a structured, year-long journey toward real restoration — not just survival, but renewed strength and calling.
+We walk alongside ministry and military families who have been hurt in their service, offering a structured journey toward real restoration — not just survival, but renewed strength and calling.

 The Problem Nobody Talks About